 Andy Martin – President of Providence Partners and former President of First Protective Insurance Group.
 Andy also serves on the board of directors of Fellowship of Christian Athletes at the University of Alabama and Glenwood, Inc. He has a Bachelor of Arts in Business Administration from Birmingham Southern College.

-Tavon Arrington – Personal Development Manager at Brasfield and Gorrie, Life Coach and former University of Alabama at Birmingham (UAB) Football Team Chaplain, and UAB Campus Director and area representative of the Fellowship of Christain Athletes.
+Tavon Arrington – Personal Development Manager at Brasfield and Gorrie, Life Coach and former University of Alabama at Birmingham (UAB) Football Team Chaplain and Campus Director, and area representative of the Fellowship of Christain Athletes.
 Tavon has an Associate of Arts in Religion, a Bachelor of Science in Biblical Studies, and a Master of Arts in Human Services.

 Sally Beck – President and Investment Advisor of Representative of Beck Financial Group, and partner of Beck & Hill LLC, a full-service accounting firm.
 She has a Bachelor of Science Degree in Accounting from the University of Alabama’s Culverhouse College of Commerce and Business Administration.